Late-Time Alleviation of the Hubble Tension in CPL Cosmology with Massive Neutrinos via Bayesian Physics-Informed Neural Networks: Bayesian Physics-Informed Neural Network Constraints on the CDM Model

 \paragraph{CC+BAO+Pantheon Combination.} Finally, the full combination of CC, BAO, and Pantheon data yields $H_0 = 69.03 \pm 1.35$, representing a balanced compromise between early- and late-time measurements.
 Nevertheless, significant residual tensions persist with both Planck ($T_{\rm Planck} \simeq 1.2\sigma$) and SH0ES ($T_{\rm R22} \simeq 2.1\sigma$).
 This outcome demonstrates that even within a Bayesian PINN framework and using combined low-redshift datasets, the $\Lambda$CDM model is unable to fully resolve the Hubble tension, thereby motivating the exploration of extensions beyond the standard cosmological paradigm.
 The posterior distributions of the $\Lambda$CDM parameters for each dataset are illustrated in the corner plot shown in Figure~\ref{fig:cpl3}, highlighting the constraints on $H_0$, $\Omega_m$, and $w_0$ and their correlations.

-Figure~\ref{fig:cpllcdm} shows the Hubble constant $H_0$ inferred from the BPINN analysis under the $\Lambda$CDM model using various low-redshift datasets, compared with the Planck 2018 and R22 measurements.
+Figure~\ref{fig:cpllcdm} shows the Hubble constant $H_0$ inferred from the BPINN analysis under the $\omega$CDM model using various low-redshift datasets, compared with the Planck 2018 and R22 measurements.

-\section{Comparative Analysis of $\Lambda$CDM, CPL, and CPL+$\Sigma m_\nu$ Models within the Bayesian PINN Framework}
+\section{Comparative Analysis of $\omega$CDM, CPL, and CPL+$\Sigma m_\nu$ Models within the Bayesian PINN Framework}

-In this section, we present a comparative assessment of the inferred Hubble constant $H_0$ and the associated Hubble tension levels obtained from the $\Lambda$CDM, CPL, and CPL+$\Sigma m_\nu$ cosmological models, as summarized in Tables~\ref{tab:cpl_summary}, and \ref{tab:cpl_mnu_summary}, \ref{tab:lcdm_summary}.
-All constraints are derived consistently within the Bayesian Physics-Informed Neural Network (PINN) framework, ensuring a uniform treatment of observational data, physical priors, and uncertainty propagation across different cosmological scenarios.
+We compare the inferred Hubble constant $H_0$ and the resulting Hubble-tension levels obtained under the $\omega$CDM, CPL, and CPL+$\Sigma m_\nu$ models (Tables~\ref{tab:lcdm_summary}--\ref{tab:cpl_summary}), all derived within the same Bayesian PINN pipeline, so that differences reflect model content rather than analysis inconsistencies.

-Within the baseline $\Lambda$CDM model, the reconstructed values of $H_0$ span the range $H_0 \simeq 68.5$–$71.2$ km,s$^{-1}$,Mpc$^{-1}$ depending on the dataset combination.
-While individual late-time probes such as Pantheon favor higher values of $H_0$, joint combinations involving BAO tend to pull the inferred Hubble constant toward lower values, thereby reducing the tension with Planck 2018 at the expense of increasing the discrepancy with SH0ES (R22).
-Notably, the BAO+CC combination yields the smallest tension with Planck ($\sim 0.6\sigma$), albeit with a significant tension exceeding $2\sigma$ with R22, highlighting the persistent dataset dependence within the $\Lambda$CDM paradigm.

-Allowing for a dynamical dark energy sector through the CPL parametrization leads to a systematic upward shift in the reconstructed $H_0$ values across most dataset combinations.
-As shown in Table~\ref{tab:cpl_summary}, the CPL model typically yields $H_0 \gtrsim 70$ km,s$^{-1}$,Mpc$^{-1}$, with combinations involving Pantheon data reaching values as high as $H_0 \simeq 71.9$ km,s$^{-1}$,Mpc$^{-1}$.
-This shift results in a noticeable reduction of the tension with SH0ES, in some cases to below the $1\sigma$ level, while moderately increasing the discrepancy with Planck 2018.
-These results indicate that mild deviations from a cosmological constant, particularly toward phantom-like behavior ($w_0 < -1$), can partially alleviate the late-time Hubble tension, albeit without fully reconciling early- and late-Universe measurements.

-The most flexible scenario considered in this work, namely the CPL+$\Sigma m_\nu$ model, further enriches the phenomenology by incorporating the effects of massive neutrinos.
-As summarized in Table~\ref{tab:cpl_mnu_summary}, the inclusion of $\Sigma m_\nu$ generally stabilizes the inferred values of $H_0$ around $H_0 \simeq 70$–$71.6$ km,s$^{-1}$,Mpc$^{-1}$, while simultaneously tightening the allowed parameter space through upper bounds on the total neutrino mass.
-Importantly, several dataset combinations in this model achieve a more balanced compromise between Planck and SH0ES, with tensions remaining at the $\sim 1$–$2\sigma$ level for both references.
-This behavior suggests a nontrivial degeneracy between dark energy dynamics and neutrino mass that can play a role in mitigating the Hubble tension.